cyl19970726/LangLands/README.md

 **Reflecting on these trends, we find that most optimizations eventually translate into enhancements in polynomial or polynomial commitment methods, signifying a trend towards optimizing these aspects in SNARK protocols.**

-## Hardware Acceleration
+## Hardware Acceleration overview

-**While these are predominantly software optimizations, another significant trend is hardware acceleration of operations like MSM, FFT, and NTT.
-For Plonk, around 80% of zk-SNARK proof generation time is spent on MSM, making its optimization crucial.**
+While these are predominantly software optimizations, another significant trend is hardware acceleration of operations like MSM, FFT, and NTT.
+For Plonk, around 80% of zk-SNARK proof generation time is spent on MSM, making its optimization crucial.

-**Current hardware acceleration methods include GPUs, FPGAs, and ASICs.
-For MSM, FFT, and NTT, notable GPU acceleration libraries are Icicle, Sppark, and Tachyon.**
+Current hardware acceleration methods include GPUs, FPGAs, and ASICs.
+For MSM, FFT, and NTT, notable GPU acceleration libraries are Icicle, Sppark, and Tachyon.

-**There are multiple GPU versions of Halo2, such as the Scroll, DelphinusLab, and Ingoyama versions.**
+There are multiple GPU versions of Halo2, such as the Scroll, DelphinusLab, and Ingoyama versions.

-**GPU acceleration for Plonky2 is currently available in Ola's version and orbiter version.**
+GPU acceleration for Plonky2 is currently available in Ola's version and orbiter version.

-**Notable teams for FPGA acceleration include Cysis, Ingoyama, and Ulvetanna.**
+Notable teams for FPGA acceleration include Cysis, Ingoyama, and Ulvetanna.

-**Overall, GPUs are the mainstream method, but FPGAs are becoming increasingly popular. (todo: ZPU)**
+Overall, GPUs are the mainstream method, but FPGAs are becoming increasingly popular. (todo: ZPU)

-**However, we identify two issues with current hardware acceleration:**
+**However, we identify three issues with current hardware acceleration:**

 1. Repetitive optimization of the same framework for halo2 by Scroll, Ingoyama, and DelphinusLab.
 2. Integration challenges of libraries like Icicle and Sppark into one's protocols, typically allowing for the integration of only one due to resource constraints.
 3. We currently lack many ZKP hardware acceleration engineers because there are very few people with the knowledge base of both ZKP and hardware acceleration, and the learning fields in these two fields are also very steep.
 We need to provide something like [https://learn.0xparc.org](https://learn.0xparc.org/) /halo2/’s courses to help more people enter this field.

-**We aim to provide a user-friendly polynomial** repository **with comprehensive documentation, supporting both univariate and multivariate polynomials, along with commitment schemes like KZG, FRI, and Sumcheck.
+**We aim to provide a user-friendly polynomial repository with comprehensive documentation, supporting both univariate and multivariate polynomials, along with commitment schemes like KZG, FRI, and Sumcheck.
 We plan to gradually include various lookup protocols like Caulk+ and CQ, Lasso, and integrate both Icicle and Sppark, along with future general acceleration libraries.**

 This standard polynomial repository will be immensely beneficial for teams developing new proof systems.
 They can simply define their arithmetic constraints, including lookup arguments, and convert them into polynomial forms using our repository.
 This eliminates the need for developing a separate polynomial repository.
 Furthermore, our platform will be versatile, supporting various hardware accelerations like GPU, FPGA, and ASIC, offering flexibility and ease in selecting the most suitable hardware option.